 MassDocs is an agency that coordinates the funding programs of four state agencies.
-AKFH Renovations LLC has entered into the following loan agreements which are administered by the Massachusetts Department of Housing and Community Development ("DHCD") for itself and as agent for CEDAC and the City of Worcester.
-The following table summarizes the balances due as of December 31, 2022.
+AKFH Renovations LLC has entered into the following loan agreements which are administered by EOHLC (formerly DHCD) for itself and as agent for CEDAC and the City of Worcester.
+The following table summarizes the balances due as of December 31, 2023 and 2022.

-Funding Source Amount
+Funding Source Balance

 CEDAC - Housing Innovations Fund \$1,890,136

 CEDAC - Facilities Consolidation Fund 472,534

 City of Worcester - HOME Program 550,000

 DHCD - Housing Trust Fund 500,000

 Total \$3,412,670